Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 template: input

-## Note: Scanner weirdness

-One way to avoid Scanner's weirdness, when asking the user for data types besides String, is to use `nextLine()` for all input and then convert the String it returns to other data types.
+One way to avoid this is to use `nextLine()` for all input and then convert the String it returns to other data types.

 ```java
 import java.util.Scanner;